-He has two young children and lives in a country where over one in five of the working population are all but scouring the streets for employment.
+He has two young children and lives in a country where more than one in five of the working population are all but scouring the streets for employment.

 Yet he is one of the luckier ones.

-"My dole money only ran out in March and we've got some savings," says the 34-year-old from Bilbao.
+"My dole money only ran out in March and we've got some savings," said the 34-year-old from Bilbao.

 "But from now on, I've got nothing coming in whatsoever.
 Where do I go from here?"

+Unemployment hit a high of 4,910,200 people last week and in 1.38 million Spanish families, no one has paid work.
+Photo / AP

 He is not the only Spaniard to be asking the question.
-Unemployment hit a new record high of 4,910,200 last week.
-A round 1 million unemployed receive no state benefits and in 1.38 million Spanish families, no one has paid work.
-In the first quarter of 2011, 256,500 people joined the dole queues - 5,000 more than in the same period last year.
+Unemployment hit a record high of 4,910,200 last week - a rate of 21.3 per cent.

+About 1 million unemployed receive no state benefits and in 1.38 million Spanish families, no one has paid work.

+In the first quarter of this year, 256,500 people joined the dole queues - 5000 more than in the same period last year.
 There is no sign of a quick end to the recession.

-The steady erosion of employment has required Spaniards to make some drastic choices, with emigration one of them.
-An estimated 1.7 million already live abroad and in the first quarter of 2011, emigration rose by 30 per cent.
-Some professions are keener to leave than others.
+The steady erosion of employment has required Spaniards to make drastic choices - emigration being one of them.
+An estimated 1.7 million already live abroad and in the first quarter of the year, emigration rose by 30 per cent.

+Workers from some professions are keener to leave than others.
 No less than 74 per cent of Spanish architects, according to one union survey, are trying to work abroad.
-The one million empty houses left from the construction boom are a reminder of why their services are no longer required.
+The 1 million empty houses from the construction boom are a reminder of why their services are no longer required.

 The consequences are not all bad.
 In the struggle to acquire skills and impress employers, language schools and some postgraduate colleges are booming - for those that can afford their fees.

-"Everybody is desperately trying to beef up their CVs," says Esgueva Arranz.
-After he lost his job, he completed a Masters course in small business management.
-It cost him $\times 2,000~(£1,750)$ - but to no avail.
-"Even for a clerical job at $\times 1,000$ a month you need languages and accountancy skills.
+"Everybody is desperately trying to beef up their CVs," said Esgueva Arranz.
+After he lost his job, he did a masters course in small business management - but to no avail.

+"Even for a clerical job at €1000 (\$1800) a month you need languages and accountancy skills.
 If you don't want to work for that kind of money, there are 500 people standing in the queue behind you who will."

-Fiona Baird, a teacher at the University of Granada's Centre of Modern Languages, says: "English is definitely on the up.
+Fiona Baird, a teacher at the University of Granada's Centre of Modern Languages, said: "English is definitely on the up.
 My classes are fuller, even compared with last term.
 Many of them are unemployed people trying to get better qualifications."

-Not everybody is trying so hard, though.
+Not everybody is trying so hard though.
 Working population figures have dropped by 43,000 in the last quarter, an indication of increasing pessimism as Spaniards give up the search for employment.
-With 45 per cent youth unemployment, there is talk of an entire generation of young adults stuck in the family home who neither work nor study.
+With 45 per cent youth unemployment, there is talk of an entire generation of young adults stuck in the family home.